arviz-devs/arviz/doc/source/contributing/doc_dev_summary.md

 1. Go to the checks of your PR.
 Wait for the `docs/readthedocs.org:arviz` to complete.
 The green tick indicates that the given check has been built successfully.
 2. Click the `Details` button next to it.
 3. It will take to you the preview of ArviZ docs of your PR.
-4. Go to the webpage you are working on and check the preview of your changes on that page.
+4. Go to the webpage of the file you are working on.
+5. Check the preview of your changes on that page.

 ```{admonition} Here's my title